 Update: April, 2017: All of the Above vs. An Off-Lease Used Laptop

 I wrote this page in late 2013.
 Most of the above is still current information although the apps and screens may have changed a bit.
-One option available today that was not available in 2013 was purchasing a used off lease laptop with a 3rd generation Intel processor and using that as a file server – media server – application server – and more.
-There are large numbers of used laptops available in excellent condition from both Dell and HP.
+One option available today that was not available in 2013 is purchasing a used off lease laptop with a 3rd generation (or better) Intel processor and using that as a file server – media server – application server – and more.
+There are large numbers of used laptops available in excellent condition from Dell, HP and others.
 They include i5 and i7 processors. eBay and Amazon are both excellent sources.
 If you shop well, one can be found in excellent condition for $150 and around $300 if you cherry pick.
 In some cases, you would want to upgrade the RAM to 8GB or 16GB and possibly install a new SSD, raising the cost by perhaps another $150.
 An upgrade AC class wi-fi card could add another $25.
 If you put the originally installed hard drive in a quality USB 3.0 portable case, you have additional storage and didn’t waste the hard drive if you upgraded.
-Some used laptops have specs that nearly match those I just mentioned as recommended upgrades and still cost less than $300.
+Some used laptops have specs that match those I just mentioned as recommended upgrades and still cost less than $300.
 When new, many of these laptops would have cost well over $1000.
 They’re solid and compare favorably to those being manufactured today.
-Make sure your selection has a gigabit lan port.
+Make sure your selection has a gigabit LAN port.
 Many laptops sold today do not.
 USB 3.0 was common by the time these laptops were new.